paris-liam/love-place-project-2/pages/aboutPage/about.md

 permalink: /about/index.html
 layout: layouts/about.njk
 ---
+The Place/Love Project is a space for the collective imagining of care for our communities, neighborhoods, and shared physical environments - our Places.

-At the heart of this Project is an ongoing series of blog posts, each one based off of an interview with an ongoing series of people.
-The interviews are centered around some of the everyday ways that we can care for our communities, neighborhoods, and shared physical spaces.
+At the heart of the Project is an ongoing series of interviews with an ongoing series of people.
+Each of these interviews becomes a blog post, all of which you can browse [here](https://placeloveproject.org/).
+The topics vary, from mutual aid to local cultural history to neighborhood bars, and more - all of the things that make Places stronger.

 These stories serve two purposes:

 First, to celebrate Place - meaning not just a physical location, but also the people and culture that populate it.
 The focus here is on shared spaces (think parks and libraries, bars and barbershops, streets and trails), and on the local neighborhood where the interviewee lives.
 The hope here is to document the things we find important about a Place.
 For instance, we could value a Place for its diversity, for its accessibility, for its social opportunities, or for its natural spaces.
 This is an effort engage in collective Placemaking that re-imagines our communities centered around those values - a counter-cultural exercise in a world usually centered instead around capital and materialism.